The SaaS market is big.

 Doing content marketing for a SaaS business is one of the best choices you can make.

-It builds a brand into a thought leader, authority, and generates organic leads.
+It builds a brand into a thought leader, and authority, and generates organic leads.
 Who doesn’t want that?

 The first step is to produce valuable content through blog posts, videos, and podcasts.